Honey-Mustard Glaze:

 2 racks St. Louis Style/Country Style pork ribs (12 ribs each)

-4 tablespoons canola oil
+4 tbsp canola oil

 Salt and freshly ground black pepper